Skip to content

 What do I need to know?

-• Every accommodation centre has its "house regulations" ("Hausordnung") which apply to all of its residents.
+• Every facility has its "house regulations" ("Hausordnung") which apply to all of its residents.
 These rules specify, for example, when one can have visitors or at what time the "Quiet Hours" start in the evenings.
-The centre's director is responsible for overseeing the implementation of these rules.
+The facility’s director is responsible for overseeing the implementation of these rules.

-• The security staff are responsible for the safety of the residents and keeping the order.
+• The security staff are responsible for the safety of the residents and keeping order.
 That's why they are allowed to control visitors' ID cards.
 At least one female security employee must always be present at accommodation centres.
+If you have problems with security, contact the accommodation management and seek support from the social workers.

-• The social workers take care of the social problems in the accommodation centre.
+• The social workers take care of the social matters in the accommodation centre.
 You can approach these employees whenever you have questions or face challenges.
-They can assist you, e.g. in registering at a day-care centre, searching for a flat or seeking a doctor or counselling centre.
+They can assist you, e.g., registering at a day-care centre, searching for a flat or seeking a doctor or counselling centre.

 • As a couple or family, you have the right to live together in a room.